HKU-BAL/Clair3/README.md

       --base_err=FLOAT          EXPERIMENTAL: Estimated base error rate when enabling gvcf option, default: 0.001.
       --gq_bin_size=INT         EXPERIMENTAL: Default gq bin size for merge non-variant block when enabling gvcf option, default: 5.
       --enable_variant_calling_at_sequence_head_and_tail
-                                EXPERIMENTAL: Enable variant calling in sequence head and tail start or end regions that flanking 16bp windows having no read support.
+                                EXPERIMENTAL: Enable variant calling the candidates that are at the head or tail of a sequence, or have no coverage at one or more positions in the flanking 16bp.
+Enable for amplicon sequencing data.
 Default: disable.
       --output_all_contigs_in_gvcf_header
                                 EXPERIMENTAL: Enable output all contigs in gvcf header.
 Default: disable.
 ```